openremote/openremote/.ci_cd/README.md

 * `env/.env` - File containing environment variables that will be loaded for all deployments
-* `${ENVIRONMENT}.env` - File containing environment specific environment variables will be loaded if `ENVIRONMENT` variable is set for the workflow run; these will be loaded after the `env` file and so can override any value defined there as well as being able to add new environment specific values
+* `${ENVIRONMENT}.env` - File containing environment specific environment variables will be loaded if `ENVIRONMENT` variable is set for the workflow run; these will be loaded after the `env` file and so can override any value defined there as well as being able to add new environment specific values.

 # `host_init` Directory
-Contains scripts/files required to initialise the host ready for running the stack (e.g. download map tiles etc.);
-the workflow looks for one of the following bash scripts (in priority order):
+Contains scripts/files required to initialise the host ready for running the stack (e.g. download map tiles etc.); if the repo is a custom project then any files in the same path of the custom repo will be overlaid on top of the standard openremote repo files (thus allowing custom project override of any behaviour).
+The workflow looks for one of the following bash scripts (in priority order):

-* `host_init/${ENVIRONMENT}.sh` - Bash script for environment specific host initialisation
+* `host_init/init_${ENVIRONMENT}.sh` - Bash script for environment specific host initialisation
 * `host_init/init.sh` - Bash script that can be used by any environment as a fallback if no environment specific script exists